johcarsmi/gpsplot/readme.md

 ### Status
 It is a perpetual work in progress!
-Having said that I have no immediate plans to add any functionality at present (December 2015).
+Having said that I have no immediate plans to add any functionality at present (February 2015).
 One idea I may have a go at is using the mouse to drag the plot-on-satllite to pan it.
+This was added in February 2016 with mouse wheel zoom.

 ### Credits
 The filedownloader code was taken straight from the Qt documentation site.